AI-Projects-list/Real-Time-LLaMA-Inference-Web-App-AI-Chatbot-using-Hugging-Face-and-GCP/README.md

-# 🦙 Real-Time LLaMA Inference Web App using Hugging Face and GCP
+# 🦙 Real-Time LLaMA Inference Web App AI Chatbot using Hugging Face and GCP

 This project runs a heavy LLaMA model (e.g., LLaMA 2 7B) with a simple Streamlit interface, deployed on a GCP VM with GPU support.